 Program Research Interest: Analytical approaches to molecular and cellular synthesis, structure and function, Genetics and gene regulation, Cell communications, Organ systems, Pathophysiology

-Highlighted Training Grants
+Research Training Grants

 Alcohol Training Grant - Subcortical and cortical synaptic mechanisms of normal and pathologic sensory and cognitive processing, ethanol withdrawal seizures.